 Ultimate Roadtrip: New Orleans for Sugar Bowl or Tulane

-It’s time to take the RV tailgate on the road to New Orleans, where you’ll be lucky to spend a college football weekend with all of your friends.
 New Orleans is a popular destination for our tailgate crowd, with a convenient RV campground nearby, lots of fun to be had in the French Quarter, and great football.
 Being from Atlanta, we won’t talk about the ‘Aints, but you can if you want to.

-Bring your walking shoes for any roadtrip to New Orleans.
+Bring your walking shoes for any road trip to New Orleans.
 With a lot of attractions compacted into or near the French Quarter, it will be easy to get your 10,000 steps for your FitBit tracking.

 RV Life in New Orleans